-A VPN tunnel configured with a certificate stored in the Windows Certificate Store will not work in GINA mode.
+A VPN tunnel configured with a certificate stored in the Windows user certificate store cannot be used in GINA mode.
 The reason for this is that the GINA mode is run before a Windows user is identified (prior to opening any session).
-Therefore, the software cannot identify the user store to use in the Windows Certificate Store.
+The software simply cannot identify the user's certificate in the Windows machine certificate store.

-24 Filtering Mode
+23 Filtering Mode